CHERRY CREEK CENTER

 In addition to Sears, the 700,000 square foot complex included a 4-star J.W.
 Marriott hotel, Janus Capital World Headquarters office tower and 5-floor luxury condominium.
 Within its 334,800 square feet of retail were stores such as a (37,100 square foot) Crate & Barrel, (12,300 square foot) Orvis and (53,100 square foot) Whole Foods Market.
 CLAYTON LANE was acquired by a joint partnership of Stamford, Connecticut-based AmCap, Incorporated and Los Angeles-based Hart Realty Advisors in 2006.

 As for CHERRY CREEK WEST, the Canyon Cafe was replaced by an Elway's steakhouse in the fall of 2004.
 The Foley's Home Store became a Macy's Home Store in 2006.
 Tower Records closed in 2007 and re-opened as The Container Store.
 Romano's Macaroni Grill was shuttered in January 2009, with Brio Tuscan Grill taking its place in the following fall.
-Cost Plus World Market went dark February 27, 2013, with The Boulder Running Company opening a store in February 2014.
+Cost Plus World Market went dark on February 27, 2013, with The Boulder Running Company opening a store in February 2014.

 Sources: